• “Over the oxygen supply of the body carbon dioxide spreads its protecting wings.” – Friedrich Miescher, Swiss physician, 1885

 The harmful effects of endotoxin on energy and structure

 Endotoxin is, unfortunately, somewhat uniquely evil in how many biological systems it can impair.
 The main toxic mechanism of LPS involves inappropriate excitation of cells, followed by inflammation and mitochondrial dysfunction.
 This inflammation causes cells to swell, taking up water and losing their structure.
 When a cell lacks structure, it also lacks energy, and vice versa.
 Think of a tidy home; that order (structure) took energy.
 When cells lack order, they lack the means and infrastructure to generate energy, gradually resulting in less and less structure and energy.
 High-energy cells are highly specialised and differentiated, and it’s that abundance of cellular energy which allowed them to develop and carry out their specialised roles in the first place.
 Therefore, when mitochondrial function is impaired by LPS (whether through cytokine release, accumulation of excess oestrogen, or the swelling-induced mechanical distortion of mitochondria) and cellular energy is decreased, cells can no longer carry out their individual roles and the whole organism suffers, leading to disease.
-These faulty, impaired mitochondria produce more reactive oxygen species (ROS), which in turn creates more DNA damage, eventually leading to cancer.
+These faulty, impaired mitochondria produce more reactive oxygen species (ROS), which in turn creates more DNA damage, eventually potentially leading to cancer.

 Endotoxin and Cancer: Why we shouldn’t overlook it